meatball133/crystal/concepts-wip/basics/about.md

 # => Hello World!
 ```

-When not giving a method a return value, it will return nil.
+When not giving `return` a value then it will return nil.

 ```crystal
 def hello